-- It is imperative to reiterate at this juncture that an earlier Division Bench of this Court had held in the DA Club case12 that clubs could not be encumbered with sales tax on services; in respect of fixed charges received by them on account of entrance fee, annual subscription, monthly subscription, staff bonus and gratuity.
-The lis was deemed maintainable, hence, the findings on merit and the judgment was vitiated solely on account of the petitions not having been preferred by the appropriate persons and not otherwise. - It is settled law that a petition is maintainable where important question of interpretation of law is raised13; more so if the highest authority has
+9. It is imperative to reiterate at this juncture that an earlier Division Bench of this Court had held in the DA Club case12 that clubs could not be encumbered with sales tax on services; in respect of fixed charges received by them on account of entrance fee, annual subscription, monthly subscription, staff bonus and gratuity.
+The lis was deemed maintainable, hence, the findings were rendered on merit and the judgment was vitiated solely on account of the petitions not having been preferred by the appropriate persons; and not otherwise.

 8 Articulated by Mr. Uzair Karamat Bhandari Advocate and adopted by the learned Assistant Advocate General.
 9 PLD 1961 Supreme Court 119; 2010 PTD 2018; 2018 PTD 1869.

-10 Reliance was placed upon Trewby vs. Customs & Excise Commissioners reported as [1976] 2 All ER 199; Customs & Excise Commissioners vs. British Field Sports Society reported as [1998] 2 All ER 1003; Eastborne Town Radio Cars Association vs. Customs & Excise Commissioners reported as [2001] 2 All ER 597 (HL); Kennemer Golf & Country Club vs. Staatssecretaris van Financierin reported as [2002] 2 All ER (EC) 480; v Tumble Tots (UK) Limited vs. Revenue Commissioners reported as [2007] 2 EWHC 103 (Ch); Revenue & Customs Commissioners vs. Esporta Limited reported as [2007] EWCA Civ 155; Halle Concert Society vs. Revenue & Customs Commissioners reported as [2016] UKFTT 294 (TC); Shanklin Conservative & Unionist Club vs. Revenue & Customs Commissioners reported as [2016] UKFTT 135 (TC).
+10 Reliance was placed upon Trewby vs. Customs & Excise Commissioners reported as [1976] 2 All ER 199; Customs & Excise Commissioners vs. British Field Sports Society reported as [1998] 2 All ER 1003; Eastborne Town Radio Cars Association vs. Customs & Excise Commissioners reported as [2001] 2 All ER 597 (HL); Kennemer Golf & Country Club vs. Staatssecretaris van Financiein reported as [2002] 2 All ER (EC) 480; v Tumble Tots (UK) Limited vs. Revenue Commissioners reported as [2007] 2 EWHC 103 (Ch); Revenue & Customs Commissioners vs. Esporta Limited reported as [2007] EWCA Civ 155; Halle Concert Society vs. Revenue & Customs Commissioners reported as [2016] UKFTT 294 (TC); Shanklin Conservative & Unionist Club vs. Revenue & Customs Commissioners reported as [2016] UKFTT 135 (TC).

-11 Per Saqib Nisar J as he then was) in LDA & Others vs. Imrana Tiwana & Others reported as 2015 COLF COLF (Table).

-as just on the result of the r
+11 Per Saqib Nisar J as he then was) in LDA & Others vs. Imrana Tiwana & Others reported as 2015 SCMR 1739 - "Court should abstain from deciding a Constitutional question, if a case could be decided on other or narrower grounds; Court should not decide a larger Constitutional question than was necessary for the determination of the case".

 case".

-12 Defence Authority Club Karachi & Others vs. Federation of Pakistan & Others reported as 2007 PTD 398 ("DA Club
+12 Defence Authority Club Karachi & Others vs. Federation of Pakistan & Others reported as 2007 PTD 398 ("DA Club case").